-There are many milk-like substances made from nuts and other foods, each with different characteristics.
+There are many milk alternatives made from nuts and other foods, each with different characteristics.
 One of the most versatile is coconut milk, a staple in the cuisine of most tropical countries around the world.
-Like true milk it separates into thinner "milk" and thicker "cream," which can be stirred together or used separately.
-Like true milk, it also tolerates heat and can be boiled or steamed for various purposes.

 Video of the Day